-We make use of a new-Keynesian model similar to the one employed by Kriwoluzky et al. (2015).
-Specifically, the model builds on the work of Galí and Monacelli (2008) and Corsetti et al. (2013), with respect to the modeling of a small open economy.
+We make use of a New-Keynesian model similar to the one employed by Kriwoluzky and others (2015).
+Specifically, the model builds on the work of Galí and Monacelli (2008) and Corsetti and others (2013), with respect to the modeling of a small open economy.
 As in Uribe (2006), the government can default on its liabilities.
-Finally, we follow Bianchi and Ilut (2017) and Bianchi and Melosi (2017b) in modelling periods of lack of coordination between the monetary and fiscal authorities.
+Finally, we follow Bianchi and Ilut (2017) and Bianchi and Melosi (2017b) in modeling periods of lack of coordination between the monetary and fiscal authorities.
 An important innovation with respect to these contributions is that deviations from fiscal discipline depend on the level of spending: Policymakers default or move to a fiscally-led policy mix only when spending is high.
 This dependence between policymakers' behavior and spending level is at the center of the results of the paper and the notion of cosmetic default.

-We keep the model parsimonious and we only consider changes in non-distortionary spending as a source of fiscal imbalance.
+We keep the model parsimonious and we only consider changes in nondistortionary spending as a source of fiscal imbalance.
 This allows us to zoom in on the role of fiscal discipline and agents' expectations.
 The main results would still hold if the increase in the fiscal burden were driven by contractionary shocks.
 However, it would become more complicated to disentangle the direct impact of the shock and the indirect effects stemming from policy uncertainty and default.

-2.1 Model description
+1.1 Model Description